emissary-ingress/emissary/reference/ambassador-with-aws.md

   * Supports L4 only
   * Cannot perform SSL/TLS offload

-In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs (in Kubernetes 1.9 and later).
+In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs.
 When `aws-load-balancer-backend-protocol` is set to `tcp`, AWS will create a L4 ELB.
 When `aws-load-balancer-backend-protocol` is set to `http`, AWS will create a L7 ELB.

 ## Load Balancer Annotations